MichaelWillox/Shinylive_ESG/README.md

  - Number of board members, and
  - Number of female board members.

- As an illustrative example, a user might choose
+ As an illustrative example, users are encouraged to test the app with the values below or choose their own.

  - Alberta,
  - Mining and oil an gas extraction